iExecBlockchainComputing/floor-price-checker/README.md

 ```

 ### Input
-This solution reads an input file.
+This solution reads either an input file or a dataset.
 You can then choose between two formats.
 1) Either you enter directly the Ethereum address of your wallet containing the nfts
 ```
 <input.txt>